CAFDataProcessing/worker-document/README.md

     document = document;
 }
 ```
-For more details  of the event object refer to the java implementation for the class [DocumentEventObject](https://github.com/CAFDataProcessing/worker-document/blob/develop/worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/DocumentEventObject.java)
+For more details  of the <a name="onProcessDocument"></a>`DocumentEventObject`, refer to the java implementation for the class,  [DocumentEventObject](https://github.com/CAFDataProcessing/worker-document/blob/develop/worker-document/src/main/java/com/hpe/caf/worker/document/scripting/events/DocumentEventObject.java)
 ```
 function onProcessDocument(e)
 {